-Michelle Goetsch joined Good Shepherd in 2018 after 5 years as principal of First Lutheran School (FLS) in Glendale, California.
-When FLS was asked to find a church for the school ministry, she found Good Shepherd Lutheran Church was the perfect match, with the same child centered mission.
+Michelle Goetsch joined Good Shepherd Lutheran School (GSLS) in 2018, after serving 5 years as principal of First Lutheran School (FLS) in Glendale, California.
+When FLS was asked to find a church home for the school ministry, she found Good Shepherd Lutheran Church and School was the perfect fit, with the same child centered mission.
 She came to the Los Angeles area from Thousand Oaks, where she graduated Summa Cum Laude from California Lutheran University (CLU).
 She was an active member of Holy Trinity Lutheran Church for 20 years, having served as Sunday Church School Director and on the church council.
 Her career path has included positions in general education, special education, business and theater arts.
 Ms. Goetsch has a deep appreciation for the individual talents and needs of each child, as she is the mother of two exceptional adult children.

 CHILD DEVELOPMENT CENTER